The Right Snowmobile Helmet Can Make Your Day…

 You can helmet online shop using a size chart, although I wouldn’t recommend this approach without a physical try on first.
 To determine your helmet size, use a soft tape measure or string and ruler.
 Wrap it around the largest part of your head – from your forehead just above the eyebrows to the biggest part at the back.
 Then check the number you get in the manufacturer’s sizing chart and place your order.

 So what helmet type do I wear?
-A modular helmet does the job for me, and because I wear glasses while riding, I always wear a No Fog Mask underneath as the best anti-fogging solution I’ve found.
+A modular helmet does the job for me.
+And because I wear glasses while riding, I always wear a No Fog Mask underneath as the best anti-fogging solution I’ve found.
 But I’m also a recent convert to the Oxygen helmet, in a next generation category all its own.

 As you can see, choosing the best snowmobile helmet isn’t simple.
 But once you find the proper one for you, you’ll be a happy snowmobiler.
 Except that no one has yet figured out how to prevent helmet head!